amueller69/Law-School-Notes/Spring-2019/CrimLaw/07-Group_Criminality.md

 * Notes:
   * Causation not really an issue here because one of the Ds was clearly the but-for and proximate cause.
 The conviction of the other Ds derives not from causing the result, but by acting as accomplices of whoever caused the result

+### Rudovsky Email

+Where an offense has more than “conduct” elements, the issue is what level of mens rea will be required beyond the intent or purpose to engage in that conduct.
+With respect to results, both McVay and Roebuck are good examples of how courts (and the MPC) address this issue in homicide cases, where of course, the result is an element of the crime.
+In both cases the alleged accomplice could be found to have engaged in the underlying conduct (encouraging or ordering use of the boiler; luring victim to a certain location) but in both, at worst, the defendant risked the death of the victim, and had no intent to help kill or harm the victim.
+If specific intent or purpose to harm or kill was required, there could be no accomplice liability.
+These courts and MPC find that as long as the accomplice acted with the level of culpability required for the principal (e.g., recklessness) that is sufficient.

+So how is the analysis different where the other element is not the “result” but an attendant circumstance?
+Perhaps the best example is Bowman (p.
+718) where the defendant was charged as an accessory to statutory rape., which in NC is a strict liability crime, at least for the person who engages sexual contact with the underage person.
+Age is an attendant circumstance (not a “result”), and now the issue is whether someone who assists or the principal in having sex, but does not know that the other person was below the statutory age, is an accessory.
+This issue has divided the courts and the MPC took a pass on the question.
+I think Bowman is correct, as I don’t think it fair to hold one liable in effect on vicarious liability basis where he has no knowledge of this attendant circumstance.
+Of course, one could say the same for the principal.
+The same analysis is provided by the Gardner court (p.
+718) where the issue was whether the accomplice had knowledge that the person to whom he helped to provide a firearm was a former felon.

+Russell is not a clear case of conduct, result, or attendant circumstance, and I read it as another court following the division between intentional conduct (firing shots) and a mens rea of gross recklessness or malice given the huge risks that were created.
+And see the comment regarding Rosemond (p.
+718) on the issue of whether the “knowledge” standard applies to the central conduct of the defendant or an attendant circumstance.
+I think it is better understood as a case on conduct mens rea (modified from strict purpose, given the context of the conduct and results).

 ### *People v Luparello* (1987 CA)

 * Facts: Defendant sought to get information on his former wife, who had left him for another man.
 Defendant sought the aid of several friends to try to get info from a good friend of the husband named Martin.
 The friends ended up killing Martin.
 Defendant was charged with first degree murder under the natural and probable consequences theory.
 Luparello argues that the trial court improperly imposed “mens rea” upon him in the killing of Martin, as he did not share the killer's intent